Long Depression: Interpretations

 Unfortunately, most historians and economists are conditioned to believe that steadily and sharply falling prices must result in depression: hence their amazement at the obvious prosperity and economic growth during this era.
 For they have overlooked the fact that in the natural course of events, when government and the banking system do not increase the money supply very rapidly, freemarket capitalism will result in an increase of production and economic growth so great as to swamp the increase of money supply.
 Prices will fall, and the consequences will be not depression or stagnation, but prosperity (since costs are falling, too), economic growth, and the spread of the increased living standard to all the consumers.

 Accompanying the overall growth in real prosperity was a marked shift in consumption from necessities to luxuries: by 1885, "more houses were being built, twice as much tea was being consumed, and even the working classes were eating imported meat, oranges, and dairy produce in quantities unprecedented".
 The change in working class incomes and tastes was symbolized by "the spectacular development of the department store and the chain store".

-Prices certainly fell, but almost every other index of economic activity - output of coal and pig iron, tonnage of ships built, consumption of raw wool and cotton, import and export figures, shipping entries and clearances, railway freight clearances, joint-stock company formations, trading profits, consumption per head of wheat, meat, tea, beer, and tobacco - all of these showed an upward trend.
+Prices certainly fell, but almost every other index of economic activity – output of coal and pig iron, tonnage of ships built, consumption of raw wool and cotton, import and export figures, shipping entries and clearances, railway freight clearances, joint-stock company formations, trading profits, consumption per head of wheat, meat, tea, beer, and tobacco – all of these showed an upward trend.

-A large part at least of the deflation commencing in the 1870s was a reflection of unprecedented advances in factor productivity.
+A large part at least of the deflation commencing in the 1870s was a reflection of unprecedented advances in factory productivity.
 Real unit production costs for most final goods dropped steadily throughout the 19th century and especially from 1873 to 1896.
 At no previous time had there been an equivalent "harvest of technological advances... so general in their application and so radical in their implications".
-That is why, notwithstanding the dire predictions of many eminent economists, Britain did not end up paralyzed by strikes and lockouts.
+That is why, notwithstanding the dire predictions of many eminent economists, the UK did not end up paralyzed by strikes and lockouts.
 Falling prices did not mean falling money wages.
 Instead of inspiring large numbers of workers to go on strike, falling prices were inspiring them to go shopping.